Rights Respecting School

 In Partnership With UNICEF

-In June, 2019, Beaver Road Primary School was awarded Gold status as a Rights Respecting School.
+In June, 2022, Beaver Road Primary School was reaccreditated and once again, awarded Gold status as a Rights Respecting School.
 This means that we place the Convention on the Rights of the Child and the values of dignity, justice and respect at the front and centre of all that we do – we live and breathe the convention!
 Our vision is eloquently expressed by the children themselves who created the following headline statement for our school:

 Education is the first step on the path to wisdom.
 We can create a better future for us all by championing human rights, welcoming difference and diversity, and looking after our planet’s resources.
 Each person on earth deserves to be treated with respect and dignity , not to be discriminated against and to be valued as part of our international family.